We are excited to announce that Bradbury Group will be...

 Compulsory CE certification on external fire doors came into effect on 1st November 2019.

-All external fire rated doors must now be CE Marked to harmonised standards EN 16034 and BS EN 14351-1, both of which our M2M+ steel doors have successfully achieved.
+All external fire rated doors must now be CE Marked to harmonised standards EN 16034 and BS EN 14351-1, both of which our M2M+ range of steel doors have successfully achieved.
 We are a proud Door and Hardware Federation member, giving you complete peace of mind that our M2M+ doorsets meet the stringent dhf Quality Assured Standards.

 Several factors are tested to ensure doorsets meet compliance standards.
 These include air leakage, water tightness, resistance to wind load, thermal transmittance, acoustic performance, impact resistance (for doorsets with glazing), and ability for exit devices on emergency escape doors to release.